 Track and Field Planning for Athletic Performance and Effective Meet Management.

-Many university and secondary school track and field facilities constructed in the 60s and 70s have approached their useful life and require reconstruction.
+Many university and secondary school track and field facilities constructed in the 60s and 70s have approached the end of their useful life and require reconstruction.
 This seminar focuses on effective planning for this redevelopment.
-Topics include determining the appropriate track radius, lane configuration (number and width), and field event number, orientation, safety requirements and layout within the site.
+Topics include determining the appropriate track radius, lane configuration (number and width) and field event number, orientation, safety requirements, and layout within the site.
 Meet operational considerations such as event queuing areas, event markings and current timing and scoring systems are discussed.
 Some of the recent changes in longitudinal and cross slope criteria are discussed for the various track and field governing bodies.
-Additionally, the seminar discusses the planning for track infrastructure such as storm drainage, lighting and irrigation conduit, communications and data.
+Additionally, the seminar discusses the planning for track infrastructure such as storm drainage, lighting and irrigation conduit, communications, and data.
 Finally, the seminar reviews the experience and lessons learned in the development of a new track and field complex at Dartmouth College in 2006.

 Athletic Surfacing Decision Making: Natural vs. Synthetic Turf, Latex vs. Urethane Track Surfacing.